WahomeJeremy/html0002/README.md

 # Project Name
 ## Overview
 This project is a responsive portfolio website designed to showcase modern web design techniques using **HTML5** and **CSS3**.
 It includes features such as animations, flexbox, and media queries to ensure a seamless user experience across different devices.
-A brief description of what the project does and its purpose.

 ---
 ## Table of Contents
 1. [About the Project](#about-the-project)